Beuth-Erdelt/DBMS-Benchmarker/paper.md

 ## Summary of Solution

-DBMS-Benchmarker has been used to used to support scientific results @10.1007/978-3-030-94437-7_6, @Erdelt20.
-It

-* is Python3-based
-* helps to **benchmark DBMS**
+DBMS-Benchmarker helps to **benchmark DBMS**
 * connects to all DBMS having a JDBC interface - including GPU-enhanced DBMS
 * requires *only* JDBC - no vendor specific supplements are used
 * benchmarks arbitrary SQL queries - in all dialects
 * allows planning of complex test scenarios - to simulate realistic or revealing use cases
 * allows easy repetition of benchmarks in varying settings - different hardware, DBMS, DBMS configurations, DB settings etc
 * allows randomized queries (optionally with specified seeds for reproducible results) to avoid caching side effects
 * investigates a number of timing aspects - connection, execution, data transfer, in total, per session etc
 * investigates a number of other aspects - received result sets, precision, number of clients
 * collects hardware metrics from a Prometheus server - hardware utilization, energy consumption etc
 * compares result sets: *Do I always receive the same data?*
-* helps to **evaluate results** - by providing
+DBMS-Benchmarker helps to **evaluate results** - by providing
 * metrics that can be analyzed by aggregation in multi-dimensions, like maximum throughput per DBMS, average CPU utilization per query or geometric mean of run latency per workload
 * predefined evaluations like statistics
 * in standard Python data structures
 * in Jupyter notebooks - see [rendered example](https://beuth-erdelt.github.io/DBMS-Benchmarker/Evaluation-Demo.html)
 * in an interactive dashboard

-This is inspired by [TPC-H](http://www.tpc.org/tpch/) and [TPC-DS](http://www.tpc.org/tpcds/) - Decision Support Benchmarks, which are provided as predefined configs.
+Some features are inspired by [TPC-H](http://www.tpc.org/tpch/) and [TPC-DS](http://www.tpc.org/tpcds/) - Decision Support Benchmarks, which are provided in parts as predefined configs.
+DBMS-Benchmarker has been used as a support for scientific papers @10.1007/978-3-030-94437-7_6, @Erdelt20.

 Run `pip install dbmsbenchmarker` for installation.